Gaineyj0349/JumpStart/README.md

 PermissionsHandler pHandler = new PermissionsHandler(new PermissionsHelper());
 ```
 <br>
 Now that we have a PermissionsHandler object that has been constructed with all the necessary permissions information- lets ask for the permission!
 The PermissionsHandler class has methods called needPermissions(), getPermissions(), and requestPermissions().
 We can always make sure our permissions are secured before calling any code that would require dangerous permissions.
-Then once we request the permissions, we will also need to handle the result from the calling activity - but we can just pass this information to the pHandler onject via the method handleResult() like so:
+Then once we request the permissions, we will also need to handle the result from the calling activity - but we can just pass this information to the pHandler onject via the method handleResult() like so:<br>

 ```
 public class MainActivity extends AppCompatActivity {